 - coloring pages

 - notebooking pages

 - challenge cards

-Better yet, you can also purchase the Super Supplemental Collections or create custom MOH bundles to best meet your family’s needs.
+Better yet, you can also purchase the Super Supplemental Collections or MOH bundles to best meet your family’s needs.
 (You can see more on how we use the Super Supplemental Collection in my post about including younger siblings in The Mystery of History lessons.)